Welcome to The Full-Bodied Book Club!

 This Month’s Read

-In September, we’ll explore Decolonizing Therapy: Oppression, Historical Trauma, and Politicizing Your Practice — a bold, heart-centered invitation to remember what therapy could be outside of colonized systems.
+In September, we’ll explore Decolonizing Therapy: Oppression, Historical Trauma, and Politicizing Your Practice by Jennifer Mullan, PsyD.

 This 4-week group supervision series is a space for deep reflection and self-of-the-therapist exploration.
 Each 2-hour session will include: